 In fact, I get super uncomfortable even thinking about all the terrible stuff that happens to the female body during pregnancy and childbirth, so if you’re interested in reading more about it, click here.
 It’s an archive.org copy of a 2010 article titled “What pregnant women won’t tell you.
 Ever.”

-This section is usually the one that results in parents and other non-childfree people insisting on how the childfree are selfish.
+This section is usually the one that results in parents and other non-childfree people insisting on how those who choose to be childfree are selfish.

 In fact, there’s even a book called Selfish, Shallow, and Self-Absorbed: Sixteen Writers on the Decision Not to Have Kids!